 Each example assumes that you invest \$100,000 in the Variable Account Options for the time periods indicated.
-Each example also assumes that your investment has a 5% return each year, and assumes (except for the "without rider" example) the most expensive combination of annual Fund expenses and optional benefits available for an additional charge.
+The examples also assume that your investment has a 5% return each year, and (except for the "without Rider" example) assume the most expensive combination of annual Fund expenses and optional benefits available for an additional charge.
 Although your actual costs may be higher or lower, based on these assumptions, your costs would be: